lsa-mis/VOD_Security_Tracking/README.md

 * Ctrl-C to stop the application execution then type exit to exit the shell

-* stop the container and associated container with their network
+* stop the container and associated containers with their networks

 ```
 $ docker-compose down